markus-roe/sharepoint/README.md

 ### `Connect-Sharepoint`

-Connects to the SharePoint site.
+Connects to a SharePoint site, with an optional switch to force a new connection.

 ### `Test-LibraryExists`